 E-COMMERCE IN ASIA

-On the contrary, the use of e-commerce has even accelerated over the past years, particularly here in Asia.
+Even prior the Covid-19 outbreak in 2020, the use of e-commerce has even accelerated over the past years, particularly here in Asia.
 For example Alibaba, Amazon’s rival from China, accounts for more than 80% of all online purchases in China, which is the world’s biggest e-commerce market with a 40% share of the global e-commerce retail transaction value.
 In 2019, Alibaba’s 11.11 Global Shopping Festival “Singles’ Day” generated USD 38.4 billion in revenue during the 24 hours, of which the first billion in sales was achieved in just 68 seconds, even though the e-shopper penetration and share of internet users in Asia is lower than in North America and Europe.
 By contrast, Amazon sold “only” USD 7.2 billion worth of goods on Prime Day in the same year.
 The reason for these differences is certainly the huge population in Asia but it clearly shows the future potential for companies in this fast-growing market.

 Although the e-commerce share in 2019 only accounted for 15% of all retail sales worldwide, it is expected that it will reach 25% within the next 3-4 years.
 However, the longer a company waits, the lower the chance will be to succeed due to the increasing saturation of markets over the next years which will be dominated by the competition who took this important step earlier with a well-considered and structured approach.